Outsourcing Technical Debt Retirement Projects

 Other posts in this thread

-A map of the U.S. Interstate Highway System, which many regard as one of our irreplaceable assets
+A map of the U.S. Interstate Highway System

 A map of the U.S. Interstate Highway System.
 The map shows primary roadways, omitting most of the urban loop and spur roads that are actually part of the system.
 In 2016, the total length of highways in the system was about 50,000 miles (about 80,000 km).
-About 25% of all vehicle miles the U.S. occur in this system.
+About 25% of all vehicle miles driven in the U.S. are driven on this system.
 The cost to build it was about USD 500 billion in 2016 currency.
-Significant advances have occurred since the 1950s in technologies such as rail, electronics, data management, and artificial intelligence.
-And the effects of fossil fuel combustion on global climate are well known.
-One wonders whether such a system would be the right choice if construction were to begin today.
+Given the advances since the 1950s in technologies such as rail, electronics, data management, and artificial intelligence, and given the effects of petroleum combustion on global climate, one wonders whether such a system would be the right choice if construction were to begin today.
 If alternatives would be better, then this system might be regarded as technical debt.
 But replacing it might not be practical.
 Finding a way to retire the technical debt without replacing the entire asset might be the most viable solution.
 Image by SPUI courtesy Wikipedia.

 As I’ve noted in previous posts, the problems associated with retiring technical debt can be wicked problems.
 And if some of these problems aren’t strictly wicked problems, they can possess many of the attributes of wicked problems in degrees sufficient to challenge the best of us.
-That’s why approaching a technical debt retirement project as you would any other project is risky.
+That’s why approaching a technical debt retirement project as you would any other project is a high-risk way to proceed.

 For convenience and to avoid confusion, in my last post I adopted the following terminology: